yogdaan/LinuxSpells/README.md

 **Cheers!**

-## Geminio
+## <a id="geminio"></a>Geminio

 The Geminio Curse or Doubling Charm(Geminio) is a spell used to duplicate an object.
 It can also be used to bewitch an object into multiplying repeatedly when touched, though how one would produce the latter effect is still unknown.

-It duplicates objects, creating copiesof it and so does the 'cp' command in linux terminal, It copies files/directories in linux terminal.
+It duplicates objects, creating copies of it and so does the 'cp' command in linux terminal.
+It copies files/directories in linux terminal.

 Usage : `$ geminio /path/to/source /path/to/destination`

 **Cheers!**

-## Obliviate
+## <a id="obliviate"></a>Obliviate

-Originating from Harry Potter and the Chamber of Secrets, Obliviate is a term meaning 'forget'.
+Originating from "Harry Potter and the Chamber of Secrets", Obliviate is a term meaning 'forget'.
 Obliviate is a memory charm, resulting in the erasure of the recipients memory.
 One's memory vanishes as soon as this charm is casted.

-It makes one forgetful of things or memories and so does the 'clear' command in linux terminal, It clears the output screen or 'obliviates' it :P
+It makes one forgetful of things or memories and so does the 'clear' command in linux terminal.
+It clears the output screen or 'obliviates' it :P

 Usage : `$ obliviate`

 **Cheers!**

 ![usage](https://github.com/gabru-md/LinuxSpells/blob/master/spells/images/lumos_obliviate.png?raw=true)
-## Legilimens
+## <a id="legilimens"></a>Legilimens

 Legilemency or legilimens is the act of magically navigating through many layers of a person's mind and correctly interpreting one's findings.
 Muggles often call this as 'mind-reading'.